wso2/docs-choreo-dev/en/docs/administer/configure-a-custom-domain-for-your-organization.md

 To add a custom domain for your organization, follow the steps given below:

 !!! info "Note"
-     To add a custom domain, you must have organization administrator privileges..
+     To add a custom domain, you must have organization administrator privileges.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console header, click the **Organization** list.